Benjamin-Kuzava/binary-search-visualization/README.md

 #### MVP

-- Generate a random collection of books.
+- Generate a collection of books on page load.
-- Click on a book on the shelf to view additional information.
 - Click button to run a visual binary search for a title somewhere in the collection.
-- Ability to adjust speed of search
+- Ability to adjust speed of search.
-- Keep track of variables in serach algoritm
+- Keep track of variables in serach algoritm.

 #### PostMVP

+- Add welcome pop-up.
 - Add a linear search option for comparision.
 - Add more advanced CSS animations.
 - Consider Goodreads API for extra functionality.